Eight questions to help decide if university is your next step

 It can be easy to fall into doing the same as your friends or what your parents or teachers expect so it’s important to consider if your next step is really right for you.

-It’s also worth bearing in mind that people looking back at their university days sometimes do so with rose-tinted glasses – they may have gone to university when fees were much lower or before they were introduced, or graduated when a degree was sure-fire route to a good job.
+It’s also worth bearing in mind that people looking back at their university days sometimes do so with rose-tinted glasses – they may have gone to university when fees were much lower or before they were introduced, or graduated when a degree was a sure-fire route to a good job.

 One thing is certain, advancements in technology and the changing nature of the job market means that many jobs of the future don’t yet exist.
 The ability to continue learning – whatever route you take – is set to become an essential skill in working life.